MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 For information on building a driver with the Windows 10, version 1703 release of the WDK, see [Building a Driver](../develop/building-a-driver.md).

-## Using NDIS 6.70 driver APIs
+## Using NDIS 6.70 driver data structures

 ### NIC drivers

 The NDIS miniport driver model has been superseded by the NetAdapterCx NIC driver model in NDIS 6.70.
-For more information about NetAdapterCx APIs, see [NetAdapterCx](../netcx/index.md).
+For more information about NetAdapterCx data structures, see [NetAdapterCx](../netcx/index.md).

 ### Protocol, filter, and intermediate drivers

-#### New APIs
+#### New data structures

-The following APIs are new in NDIS 6.70.
+The following data structures are new in NDIS 6.70.

 - [NDIS_STATUS_WWAN_DEVICE_CAPS_EX](https://msdn.microsoft.com/library/windows/hardware/mt782396)